Student Travel Award

 Student Travel Award Eligibility Requirements

-The Society of Clinical Geropsychology (SCG; Division 12, Section 2) invites applications for its Student Travel Award to support trainees who want to attend the APA 2026 convention in Washington, DC, on August 6-8 in person.
+The Society of Clinical Geropsychology (SCG; Division 12, Section 2) invites applications for its Trainee Travel Award to support trainees who want to attend the GSA 2026 convention in National Harbor, MD, from November 4-7 in person.

-- Whether you will attend APA 2026 in person*
+1. Whether you will attend GSA 2026 in person*

-Please submit your application by Tuesday, March 31, 2026, by emailing a Word Document with your statement, your full name, and the email address associated with your SCG membership to Catherine Ju (chj00002@mix.wvu.edu) and Maayra Butt (buttm1@unlv.nevada.edu).
-Up to 10 trainees will receive the $250 Student Travel Award and will be recognized at the SCG awards ceremony at the APA 2026 convention.
-Following the conference, we will invite the award recipients to provide a brief written statement about their experience at the APA 2026 convention that will be included in a future SCG newsletter.
-We will ask recipients to write about what they gained from attending the conference, what this funding meant to them, and/or how this travel award furthered their interest in geropsychology.
+Please submit your application by Tuesday, June 30, 2026, by emailing a Word Document with your statement, your full name, your primary affiliation (e.g., university affiliation) and the email address associated with your SCG membership to Catherine Ju (chj00002@mix.wvu.edu) and Maayra Butt (buttm1@unlv.nevada.edu).
+Up to 7 trainees will receive the $250 Student Travel Award.
+Following the conference, we will invite the award recipients to provide a brief written statement about their experience at the GSA 2026 convention that will be included in a future SCG newsletter.
+We will ask recipients to write about what they gained from attending the conference, what this funding meant to them, what the presented (if applicable) and/or how this travel award furthered their interest in geropsychology.

 For questions about the application, award process, or follow-up requirements, please contact Student Representatives Catherine Ju (chj00002@mix.wvu.edu) and Maayra Butt (buttm1@unlv.nevada.edu).
 For other questions, please contact the Awards Committee Chair, Dr. Jennifer Moye (jennifer.moye@va.gov).